pcdworks/website-ng/content/work.md

 # Not specializing
 <br/>

-The diversity of industries we work in is one of our greatest strengths.
-Our ability to cross-pollinate information, ideas, and insights from a wide swath of sectors leads to pioneering outcomes.
-Check out these customer success briefs to see how we found innovative solutions to some of their toughest problems.
+*The diversity of work experience is one of our greatest strengths.
+*Our ability to cross-pollinate knowledge, ideas, and insights from a wide swath of sectors leads to pioneering outcomes.

 </template>